andrewbober/xsd2jsonschema/README.md

 [![npm version](https://badge.fury.io/js/xsd2jsonschema.svg)](https://badge.fury.io/js/xsd2jsonschema)

 ## Features:
 1. A pure Javascript library for converting XML Schema to JSON Schema.
-Xsd2JsonSchema was designed to be fast and extendable.
-The classes in Xsd2JsonSchema can be readily subclassed to create the customized conversion your project requires.
+Xsd2JsonSchema was designed to be readily customizable.
+The classes in Xsd2JsonSchema can be readily subclassed to change the conversion logic and create the conversion your project requires.
-2. Support multiple namespaces - XML Schemas can utilize any number of namespaces and Xsd2JsonSchema leverages JSON Schema's sub-schema feature to provide this support.
+2. Multiple namespaces - XML Schemas can utilize any number of namespaces; and Xsd2JsonSchema leverages JSON Schema's sub-schema idiom to implement this feature.
-3. Support included files - Many XML Schemas are broken up into multiple files to promote reuse.
+3. \<Include\> tag - Many XML Schemas are broken up into multiple files to promote reuse.
 Others are combined from disperate sources using different namespaces.
-4. Support imported files - Future feature!
+4. \<Import\> tag - Future feature!
-5. Support the original file organization in the resulting schema conversion - If the author of an XML Schema organized it into three files I wanted the JSON Schema conversion to follow the same file organization and grouping of types.
+5. Preserves the original file organization in the resulting schema conversion: If the author of an XML Schema organized it into three files, the resulting JSON Schema conversion should follow the same file organization and grouping of types.
-6. Support xml attributes.
+6. Supports XML attributes.
-7. Free!

 ## JSON Schema Support
 Currently JSON Schema draft v4 is supported.  (http://json-schema.org/draft-04/schema#)